 Eligibility Guidelines: Application is to be submitted to the WA State Junior Grange Director postmarked by June 1.
-Applicants will have a in-person interview with a team member or representative, location and time to be arranged under the director of the Junior State Grange Director. must include Application two references (with contact information).
+Applicants will have an in-person interview with a team member or representative, location and time to be arranged under the director of the State Grange Junior Director.
+Application must include two references (with contact information).
 References need to be non-family members and cannot include your Junior Grange leader.